banisterious/obsidian-charted-roots/docs/development.md

 Look for:
 - "Loading Canvas Roots plugin" when the plugin loads
+- Structured log entries with component names and operation contexts
-- Any error messages or console logs
+- Any error messages or stack traces

 ### TypeScript Errors
 The build command includes type checking: